HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 4 rows in set (0.000 sec)
 ```

-### backup and restore a database
+### Backup and restore a database

 You can take a backup of a database, or move it to another computer using the `mysql` and `mysqldump` commands.
-In the screenshot below, we take a backup of the famouspeople database.
+In the screenshot below, we take a backup of the `famouspeople` database.

 ```console
 student@debian:~$ sudo mysqldump famouspeople > famouspeople-backup-$(date -I).sql